 - Scrum Masters (occasionally)

-Program managers and RTEs are usually responsible for making commitments of features to all the product teams during each planning increment (PI), much like the Scrum Master at the individual team level.
-So, it’s really vital for them to be able to access accurate and timely data that’s rolled up from each team, both historically and in real time.
-They’re also responsible for reporting to portfolio managers and sometimes executives, so access to this information needs to be quick, efficient, accurate, and easy to communicate.
+Program Managers and RTEs are usually responsible for making feature commitments during each planning increment (PI), much like the Scrum Master at the individual team level.
+So, they must be able to access accurate and timely data that are rolled up from each team, both historically and in real-time.
+They’re also responsible for reporting to Portfolio Managers and sometimes executives, so access to this information needs to be quick, efficient, accurate, and easy to communicate.

 As we look into some specific program level reports, we’ll highlight how these individuals can get the most out of them using Jira Align.

 Examples of Popular Program Level Reports in Jira Align

 Jira Align users leverage the following reports to monitor program level activity across one or more sprints or PIs.
 Again, there are many more reports available beyond the few we’ll be discussing here.

 Much like its counterpart at the Team level, the Program Room provides a centralized dashboard that offers clear insight across a full program of activity.
 Program managers will especially value this set of complementary reports and views, although stakeholders at all levels will find it useful.

 A vital function of the Program Room is to make PI planning and monitoring easy and intuitive.
 The PI Planning Checklist, for instance, is a powerful planning tool that can walk you through the sometimes complex process of planning a PI.
 You can customize the checklist to your organization’s unique PI planning needs.

 Access current and planned work using dozens of views and filters to drill down as needed, to maximize the value of current and future efforts:

 - PI burndown and burn-up